AlenaSG/barre-three/README.md

     storageBucket: "xxxx.appspot.com",
     messagingSenderId: "xxxx"
   };`

+  #Firebase credentials
+  /src/app/api-keys.ts

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `-prod` flag for a production build or `ng build --env=prod --output-hashing none`

 ## Running unit tests